-So, it happened to be when I was a middle schooler, Doom 2 had reached my newly bought PC, a 386 with so few memory and a small video card, that is nearly impossiple to comprehend nowadays.
+Once upon a time, when I was a high-schooler, Doom 2 reached my newly bought PC, a 386 with memory and video card so small, that is nearly impossible to comprehend nowadays.
 Of course, after playing Doom 2, I was interested in the first installment too, but still, the second part was the one that hooked me into the FPS genre for a great while.
 I loved the aesthetics, the maps, the guns, the justified genocide of demons.
 It filled my mind so much I even had some Doom themed dreams, and they were awesome!
-And after a while I realized, there are softwares that aimed to create levels and map packs for my favorite game, so I jumped into learning to use it, and soon after I was able to make some modified maps of the originals.
-That wasn’t nearly enough, so I started to design my own levels.
+After a while I realized, there were software for creating levels and map packs for my favorite game, so I jumped into learning to use them, and soon after I was able to make some modified maps of the originals.
+But that wasn’t nearly enough, so I started to design my own levels.

-First, I just made unconnected maps, but after seeing Plutonia, the Star Wars mod, and numerous more, I thought about making my own pack.
-For whatever reason, I named it SOS, and my middle schooler bad English surely had something in mind, what does that stands for (the last S was “solution” I think).
+First, I just made unconnected maps, but after seeing Plutonia, the Star Wars mod, and many more, I thought about making my own pack.
+For whatever reason, I named it SOS, and in my middle school bad English knowledge, it surely meant something (the last S was “solution” I think).
 I collected whatever MIDI music, WAV sounds I could, changed a bunch of the original ones in the WAD.
 Also I got some basic drawing tool, and meddled with some textures, and I made my own version of the status bar.
-Unfortunately the story/texts between some of the levels were hardcoded in the DOOM2.EXE, so the rewritten story (lol) was lost in time (unfortunately that’s what happened to my ABUSE maps too… ABUSE was a 2D platformer, alien shooter).
+Unfortunately, the story/texts between some of the levels were hard coded in the DOOM2.EXE, so the rewritten story (lol) was lost in time (unfortunately that’s what happened to my ABUSE maps too… ABUSE was a 2D platformer, alien shooter).

-I usually started a map with a core idea, what it should be about.
-Or if I knew some neat trick, or some cool visuals, I build an idea around that.
-For example: I want to make a prison level, with rooms full of bodies and demons that perform the torturing: so the Chamber of Torture level was born.
-Or: It would be cool to see the cyber demon, but it cannot attack you as it’s imprisoned: so the Set him free! map was born.
+I usually started a map with a core idea of what it should be about.
+Or if I knew some neat trick, or some cool visuals, I built an idea around that.
+For example: I wanted to make a prison level, with rooms full of bodies and demons that perform the torturing: that’s how the Chamber of Torture level was born.
+Or: It would be cool to see the cyberdemon, but it cannot attack you as it’s imprisoned: so the Set him free! map was born.
 I usually made small, compact maps, as my first PC had memory issues, the bigger the map, the more memory it needed to save/compile.
-This map pack was never finished, as I built stuff for it over years, and after a while I even didn’t had more ideas, or I just got bored of it, or life came along with its problems, and time consuming nonsenses.
+This map pack was never finished, as I built stuff for it over years, and after a while I didn’t have any more ideas, or I just got bored of it, or life came along with its problems, and time consuming nonsense.
 Still, I made 16 levels, which is half of the original maps for Doom 2.
-14 I made in a continious manner, I made a 2nd secret level, and a 30th level, and here’s the list of them:
+14 of them I made in a continuous manner, I made a 2nd secret level, and a 30th level, and here’s the list of them:

 map 1.: Head Quarters/Home Base (It’s a military base)